Steven Z. Pantilat, MD

 Our research seeks to understand and address the fundamental challenges faced by patients with serious illness and their loved ones.
 We study how to improve the quality of care provided to seriously ill patients including those with neurologic conditions and cancer, to best support patients and their caregivers, improve and expand palliative care in public hospitals, and many others.
 We collaborate with colleagues across UCSF, the US and the world.
 Our goal is to ensure that the care we and others deliver is based on the best evidence to provide the most benefit to our patients and their families.

 We are committed to ensuring that all of us in the DPM have the opportunity to grow professionally, to pursue our passions, and to lead balanced, full lives.
-Our commitment to resiliency, self care and wellness acknowledges the rewards and challenges of palliative care.
-We know and practice “connection (to others) is protection (from burnout).”
+Our commitment to resiliency, self care, wellness, diversity, equity and justice acknowledges the rewards, opportunities, and challenges of palliative care.
+We know and practice the idea that “connection (to others) is protection (from burnout).”

 We are excited about our mission and the important and rewarding work we have the privilege and honor to do and welcome you to connect with us and share in this good work.